+In Bloodroot, Betsy Warland traces how a mother and daughter’s shared gender can shape the very anatomy of narrative itself.
+In her mother’s final year, Warland quietly discovered how to disentangle a crucial, concealed story that had rendered their relationship disconnected and fraught.
 Warland weaves a common ground that moves beyond duty and despair, providing both questions and guideposts for readers, particularly those faced with ageing and ill parents and their loss.

 —Nicole Brossard, poet, novelist and essayist, author of Mauve Desert

-“This book gently unpacks the truth about all the unmet needs that often sit between mothers and daughters.
-Offered with such tenderness, and careful pacing, the white space invites us to breath between revelations as we birth new ways, more compassionate ways to see one another.
-This is as Betsy says a narrative about abandoning disappointment; acquiescing to grace.”
+“Every word in this book is stretched to capacity, gently unpacking the truth about all the unmet needs that often sit between mothers and daughters.
+Offered with such tenderness, and careful pacing, the white space invites us to breathe between revelations as we birth new ways, more compassionate ways, to see one another.
+This is, as Betsy says, a narrative about abandoning disappointment; acquiescing to grace.”

-—Jónína Kirton, Métis/Icelandic Poet
+—Jónína Kirton, Métis/Icelandic poet

 “Like many readers of Bloodroot 20 years ago, I swayed mightily in Betsy Warland’s sensational e/motional capacity to space and pace this intimate daughter-writer narrative of mourning that both says and unsays.
 I feel anew profoundly accompanied by Warland’s embodied probing of the contradictions and excisions that narrative performs.
-Warland’s brilliance as an innovator of creative nonfiction unfolds throughout bloodroot and the fascinating generous essay that accompanies this new edition.”
+Warland’s brilliance as an innovator of creative nonfiction unfolds throughout Bloodroot and the fascinating, generous essay that accompanies this new edition.”